-We found that Method 4 (with a lower threshold of 0.24 and a higher threshold of 0.46) provided the best performance.
+Table 16 compares four different methods.
+Method 4 provides the best performance found to date on the WSJ corpus.
 It also makes intuitive sense: all words which are clearly similar to the query word (i.e., above the higher threshold) are added.
 However, at most a small number of words (3, to be exact) which are somewhat similar (i.e., above the lower threshold but not above the higher one) are added.

-Method One Two Three Four 11-pt average (normalized) 0.1895 (+0.5) 0.2003 (+6.3) 0.2020 (+7.2) 0.2049 (+8.7) 11-pt average (not normalized) 0.1877 (-0.4) 0.1905 (+1.1) 0.1917 (+1.7) 0.1828 (-3.0)
+methods One Two Three Four 11-pt average (normalized) 0.1895 (+0.5) 0.2003 (+6.3) 0.2020 (+7.2) 0.2049 (+8.7) 11-pt average (not normalized) 0.1877 (-0.4) 0.1905 (+1.1) 0.1917 (+1.7) 0.1828 (-3.0)

-Table 7.
+Table 16.
 11-pt average for different query expansion methods (WSJ database).

-3.4.2 Effect of Normalization
+3.4.3 Effect of Normalization

 The experiments in the previous section dealt with different methods of identifying the expansion words for each query term.
 However, once the words have been chosen by one of the four methods discussed, the weights on the expansion words (and adjustments, if any, to the weight of the original query term) have yet to be determined.
 Our initial approach was to treat the original query term as a concept which had a weight of 1.0.
 Then, when expansion words were added to the concept, they were given a weight equal to their value in the similarity list for the query word.
 All the weights for that concept (i.e., the original query term plus all expansion words) were then re-normalized to sum to 1.0.
 This was done so that the query would not be re-balanced to give more weight to a concept merely because it had many synonyms.
 To verify that normalization was necessary, we expanded queries with each of the four methods and reran the queries without normalizing the weights.
-Table 7 shows that normalization is extremely important for all of the expansion methods.
+Table 16 shows that normalization is extremely important for all of the expansion methods.